BenA03/visual-argument-2023spring/README.md

 ## About the project

 [Wearing a bike helmet can reduce risk of cycling injury by up to 85%](https://www.cbsnews.com/newyork/news/do-adults-need-to-wear-a-helmet-when-riding-a-bike/), but many adults still choose not to gear up when going biking, skateboarding, or scootering out in the community.
-This collage, "Use Your Head", is intended to remind adults about the importance of wearing a helmet and directs them to a website on when and how a helmet should be properly worn.
+This collage, "Use Your Head", is intended to remind adults about the importance of wearing a helmet and directs them to a website describing when and how a helmet should be properly worn.

 This is a Visual Argument project developed as a part of [Dr. Ben Miller's Composing Digital Media](https://benmiller314.github.io/cdm2023spring)